Lok Sabha Elections 2019: Political rhetoric hits new low with sexist remarks

 New Delhi, Apr 17: There is no dearth of instances wherein women were ridiculed for voicing their opinions, their moral excellence was questioned and vitriolic statements were aimed at disusing their contribution to the society.

-The sexist jibe used by senior Samajwadi Party (SP) leader Azam Khan against Jaya Prada the Bharatiya Janata Party (BJP) candidate from Rampur has triggered a political uproar as woman politicians have joined hands to demand action against the controversial leader.
+The sexist jibe used by senior Samajwadi Party (SP) leader Azam Khan against Jaya Prada the Bharatiya Janata Party (BJP) candidate from Rampur has triggered a political row against the controversial leader.

-The controversial remarks hit a new low in the political discourse in Uttar Pradesh where comments like 'skirt wali bai' (the maid who wears skirts) and 'Pappu ki pappi' (against Congress general secretary Priyanka Gandhi) and 'daily facial' comments (against BSP president Mayawati) have already shocked many.
+The controversial remarks hit a new low in the political discourse with comments like 'skirt wali bai' (the maid who wears skirts) and 'Pappu ki pappi' (against Congress general secretary Priyanka Gandhi) and 'daily facial' comments (against BSP president Mayawati).

 Here we take a look at the outrageous remarks made by the people's representatives: